NogoApps/workflow/README.md

 You can to analyze in local git the diferences with the cheats below this topic and on github when create a pull request.

+On github you can make comments at lines of the code, only use git if you need an analyzes deeper.

 ## Cheats to compare and logs

 - git diff (show the changes)